-DCPS Funding Categories Defined Category Description Local Schools [79% of Operating Dollars as a percentage of DCPS FY 2023 Approved Gross Budget] All staff, services, and materials directly in a school's budget (e.g. principals, classroom teachers, and supplies) Central Office [21%] Centralized Operations [3%] Budget management, oversight, and centralized administration for the school district (e.g. The Office of Elementary Schools that supports early childhood and elementary leaders, teachers, and programming) School Support [18%] All staff, services, and materials that are budgeted centrally but directly support schools (e.g. food services, security guards, and substitute teachers)
+5 5 ries Defined and Operating Dollars Allocated d, as a Percentage of DCPS FY 2021 Approved Gross Budget Category Description Local Schools [84 percent of operating dollars] All staff, services, and materials directly in a school's budget (e.g. principals, classroom teachers, and supplies).
+Central Office [16 percent of operating dollars] Centralized Operations [3 percent of operating dollars] Budget management, oversight, and centralized administration for the school district (e.g., The Office of Elementary Schools that supports early childhood and elementary leaders, teachers, and programming).
+School Support [13 percent of operating dollars] All staff, services, and materials that are budgeted centrally but directly support schools (e.g., food services, security guards, and substitute teachers).